dattasaurabh82/rpi-wifi-configurator/README.md

 You can then connect to that Access Point (Check out how to customize that below), navigate to [http://10.10.1.1:8080](http://10.10.1.1:8080) and provide a SSID and PWD for a visible 2.5GHz network that you what your rpi to connect to.

-It will then disable the self initited AP and connect to the provided SSID.
+It will then disable the self initiated AP and connect to the provided SSID.
 If all goes well and the credentials were, correct, it will connect successfully.

 ![How Pi configurator works](assets/how_pi_configurator_works.png)